aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-excel/_index.md

 type: docs
 weight: 280
 url: /net/convert-pdf-to-excel/
+description: Aspose.PDF for .NET allows you to convert PDF files to Excel format.
+During this conversion, the individual pages of the PDF file are converted to Excel worksheets.
 ---

 # Convert PDF to Excel

 Aspose.PDF for .NET is a PDF manipulation component, we have introduced a feature that renders PDF file to Excel workbook (XLS files).
 During this conversion, the individual pages of the PDF file are converted to Excel worksheets.

 ## Convert PDF to XLS